phvmous/CSVParser/README.md

 Parsing large CSV files efficiently was a critical part of the project.
 Given the size of the Covid-19 datasets (often over 1GB), it was essential to process them quickly and without running into memory or performance bottlenecks.
 By choosing to manually handle string parsing rather than relying on regular expressions, I was able to make sure that the parsing process remained linear in time complexity (O(n)).

 This focus on performance was not just about optimizing for speed but also about ensuring that the data could be processed without issues when working with real-world large datasets.
-The **CSV parsing helper function** exemplifies my approach to data processing, where efficiency and scalability are the primary concerns.
+The **CSV parser helper function** exemplifies my approach to data processing, where efficiency and scalability are the primary concerns.

 ## How to Use